Nick Rosen

 Founder of Met By Nick and Professional Matchmaker

 My clients are all over the map.
 Different backgrounds, different industries, different priorities.
 Some have tried every dating app and burned out.
 Some have never done online dating and don't want to start.
-What they tend to have in common is they're looking for something real and they're willing to be patient to find it.
+What they have in common is they're looking for something real and they're willing to be patient to find it.

 The anthropology background helps more than I expected.
-I pay attention to cultural context, communication styles, family dynamics, the stuff that dating apps can't really capture.
+I pay attention to cultural context, communication styles, family dynamics; the stuff that dating apps can't really capture.
 A lot of compatibility comes down to things people don't put in their profiles.

 Why I Think This Matters